 This project is perfect for if you would like to gain practical experience in the field of disaster management and support disadvantaged communities.
-This internship will give you valuable insight into this line of work, as well add hands-on work experience to your CV.
+This internship will give you valuable insight into this line of work, as well add hands-on work experience to your resume.

-To join this project, you must have completed at least one year of related university studies, and have a strong interest in disaster management and relief work.
+To join this project, you must have completed at least one year of related college studies, and have a strong interest in disaster management and relief work.
 There are Projects Abroad staff available 24/7 should you need guidance or help with anything throughout your placement.

 This internship runs throughout the year, and you can join at any time for a minimum of four weeks.
 Please be aware that we focus on different disasters at certain times of the year.
 From January to March, the focus is on earthquakes.
 From April to June, you will do more shelter inspections.
 Between June and November, the focus is on hurricanes.